amansinh79/fs-stream/README.md

   )
 ```

+- "files" and "copied" are directory names.
-"send" can have second argument callback function which receives filepath as argument, you can return false to skip the file.
+- "send" can have second argument callback function which receives filepath as argument, you can return false to skip the file.

 ### Limits